Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Generalized Connectivity Matrix Response Model

-It is noteworthy that, based on the parameterization $\bTheta=\U\bLambda\U^\top$, we can detect clusters, or communities, of nodes, so that the nodes are more densely connected within the clusters and less so between the clusters.
-This is termed community detection, and is one of the fundamental problems in network data analysis.
-There is a long line of research on community detection; see \citet{zhao2017survey} for a review.
-Assuming the nodes in the network form several communities and the community structure is fully determined by $\bTheta$, we recover the community labels by treating each row of $\U$ as a sample, then clustering the rows.
+{Moreover, based on the Burer-Monteiro reparameterization of the low-rank $\bTheta$, we can detect clusters, or communities, of nodes, so that the nodes are more densely connected within the clusters and less so between the clusters (see Section \ref{sec::cluster}).
+This contributes to the network community detection literature as existing spectral clustering methods cannot handle network heterogeneity due to the network-level covariates.}